The recurring struggle to:

-In this approach each trial team member’s knowledge and confidence in performing their role can be dynamically assessed as they engage in the learning experience.
-On a training and analytics platform like Ready, the unique behavioral data generated as sites engage in the interactive experience reveals which sites and personnel are truly ready to screen and enroll patients and ultimately perform the study and which are not, and why.
-Using these predictive insights, CRAs are far better informed ahead of the planned SIV enabling CRAs to tailor their interactions to the specific needs and questions at each site during a much shorter visit (in-person or virtual).
+Ready also identifies which sites and personnel are truly ready to screen and enroll patients and ultimately perform the study and which are not, and why.
+Using these predictive insights, Ready can inform study leaders and CRAs ahead of the planned IM or SIV enabling them to tailor their interactions to the specific needs and questions at each site during a much shorter meeting or visit (in-person or virtual).

 Such a re-imagined process is quickly becoming the new gold-standard, is proven to reduce time spent in SIVs by 90%, and often resembles this flow:

 - Too much is asked of CRAs.
 A process that is overly dependent on its CRAs (even highly experienced ones) is prone to issues and preventable delays.
 CRAs are expected to conduct the Site Initiation Visit (SIV) and deliver study training and monitor the site, but they themselves are trained to be clinical monitors not clinical experts or instructors.
 They often lack the deep protocol knowledge and instructor led training experience to effectively lead an SIV.
 The result is poorly delivered study training that fails to prepare site staff and too often leads to high screen failure rates, missed enrollment milestones, protocol deviations, and costly delays.

 CRAs can play a critical role in activating sites, but we should empower them to thrive in a role better suited to their actual skills and experiences.